mosqueiro/1clickai-wadmin-installer/README.md

 ---

-Made with ❤️ by the WAdmin Team
+Made with ❤️ by the 1Click.AI Team